flytbase/apidoc/source/includes/telemetry/get_attitude_quat.md

 This API subscribes/polls attitude data (angle and angular rate) in quaternion.
 Please check API usage section below before using API.

-### API usage information:

-* This API provides orientation in quaternion and angular velocity

 ###Parameters:

     Following parameters are applicable for onboard cpp and python scripts.
 Scroll down for their counterparts in RESTful, Websocket, ROS.
 However the description of these parameters applies to all platforms.